francescadal/express-generator-routes/README.md

 ![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)

-# Introduction to Express
+# Express: Generator, Routes, and Middleware

 ## Objectives

-* Compare and contrast the structure of an Express.js app vs one made using the `http` module.
+- Compare and contrast the structure of an Express.js app vs one made using the `http` module.
-* Build a simple application using Express and set it running on a port.
+- Build a simple application using Express and set it running on a port.
-* Configure basic routes and enable CORS.
+- Configure basic routes and enable CORS.
-* Explain and use the express concepts of "handler chains" and "middleware"
+- Explain and use the express concepts of "handler chains" and "middleware"
-* Use the `body-parser` middleware to parse POST and PUT/PATCH requests.
+- Use the `body-parser` middleware to parse POST and PUT/PATCH requests.
-* Incorporate middleware `morgan` and `errorhandler` for handling logs and error messages.
+- Incorporate middleware `morgan` and `errorhandler` for handling logs and error messages.

 ## What is Express?

 [Express](http://expressjs.com/) is a (relatively) lightweight server-side web framework that's written in JavaScript.
 We've already seen, with the help of the `http` module, how a web application can be built up in Node; with Express, we'll take it to the next level and make our apps configurable and easily extensible.

 Consider a simple web application - People and Pets, where a Person has many Pets.
 How might we have set that up?